 Sundown Adventureland is a fairly large theme park for under 10’s.
 It is located near Retford, Nottinghamshire and is not too far from Lincoln.
 It’s only 6 miles from the A1.
-Sundown has no age restrictions so you can go safe in the knowledge that you all can have a great day out.
+Sundown has no age restrictions so you can go safely in the knowledge that you all can have a great day out.
 Not only that adults can actually go on all the rides too, unlike some rides for little ones at other theme parks.
 Perfect.

 We were recently invited to come for a day out to review Sundown Adventureland.
 What a fun filled day we had.
 Jamie and I walked around with big smiles on our faces for most of the day (minus a minor blip meeting the characters, shy child syndrome!).
 There’s such a great variety of things to do.
-There’s plenty of family friendly rides, loads of outdoor themed playgrounds, a huge indoor soft play area plus many houses, rooms, castles etc. to explore.
+There’s plenty of family-friendly rides, loads of outdoor-themed playgrounds, a huge indoor soft play area plus many houses, rooms, castles etc. to explore.
 The park must have hundreds of buttons to press and they were all, bar just one, working.
 Which is amazing in itself.

 You always know when we’ve had a good day out because I take loads of photos and lots of video footage.
-But hopefully it will give you a good idea of the park.
+But hopefully, it will give you a good idea of the park.
 I will break my review down into sections starting with the rides.
 Practical information can be found at the bottom of my blog review.

-Currently there are 8 rides at Sundown.
+Currently, there are 8 rides at Sundown.
 They are all very family friendly and safe guaranteed fun.

 Santa’s Sleigh Ride

 The first ride we came to was in the Market Square and this was Santa’s Sleigh.
 It felt a bit strange going on a Christmas ride in June but we both loved it.
-In fact it was Jamie’s favourite and we went on more than once, especially as it had the shortest queue.
+In fact, it was Jamie’s favourite and we went on more than once, especially as it had the shortest queue.
 What a festive treat it was.
 Sights, sounds and I was pretty convinced smells made it feel like it was Christmas again.

 This is a pretty much guaranteed to get wet on kind of ride.
 You sit in a barrel and sail along the water.
 It’s rapids but for the little folk.
-There’s a few jets along the way that squirt water at you.
+There are a few jets along the way that squirt water at you.
 I’d practically convinced a nervous Jamie that he wouldn’t get wet and that indeed it would be Mummy who would get wet.
 Yes, I was wrong.
 He got the brunt of it, bless him.
 It was funny though.
 This ride has a very nautical theme.
 We waited about 10 minutes on a relatively busy day but I noticed the queue was a lot shorter around lunch time.

 Rocky Mountain Train

 Next up we headed over to Shotgun city to ride the Rocky Mountain train.
 I loved the scenery along the way on this ride.
-There’s tunnels and waterfalls with lots to spot and see along the way.
+There are tunnels and waterfalls with lots to spot and see along the way.
 You get a fun blast of smoke near the end too.
 The little ones loved to pretend to shoot at various things along the way.
 We again waited approx. 10 minutes.
 We queued for the same length of time later on.

 The little ones can sit up front and pretend to steer you around in a tractor passing animals, farm equipment and even a car in the water.
 I love the use of sound on a lot of their rides.
-Sundown play appropriate sounds and voices when you pass certain things which make the experience seem really realistic.
+Sundown plays appropriate sounds and voices when you pass certain things which make the experience seem really realistic.
 This ride was one of my favourite attractions for that.
-This queue moved the slowest and on a busy day we waited approx. 15 minutes. (not too bad a wait time I add!).
+This queue moved the slowest and on a busy day, we waited approx. 15 minutes. (not too bad a wait time I add!).

 Over next to the large Angry birds playground where you will find two more rides and the soon to be opened new Safari ride.
 These two rides are the fastest of all the rides in the park.
 There’s